Bo-Lennart/pp5-content-platform/README.md

 ![Post feed](src/assets/readme_screenshots/postsfeed.png)

 - Category feature
-    - On the navbar the user has the ability to filter posts on six different categories.
+   - On the navbar the user has the ability to filter posts into six different categories.
 These will filter out all posts with the category of choice.
    - Components:
        - PostBookmarks.js

 ![category feature](src/assets/readme_screenshots/categories.png)